letsssgoo/plugincollection/README.md

 i dont think the loop taunt and ultra daily are still working fine.

+ultra speaker: place all accs in speaker'cell, equip gear and enrage, turn on the infinite range, enable plugin.
+The enhancements in the plugin are just recommendations.

 note for dungeon: It will cause your grim to not responding after running it for about 3-4 hours (though I’m not exactly sure).

 auto aggro: it will aggro any monsters if there are any player in the monster's cell